SeisComP/extras/utils/apps/descriptions/msrtsimul.rst

 By default, msrtsimul writes the data into the mseedfifo pipe *$SEISCOMP_ROOT/var/run/seedlink/mseedfifo*.
-If the data are to be written into the pipe of a :program:`seedlink` alias or into any other pipe, the pipe name must be adjusted.
+If the data is to be written into the pipe of a :program:`seedlink` alias or into any other pipe, the pipe name must be adjusted.
 Use the option

-* ``--seedlink`` to replace *seedlink* by another name, e.g. a seedlink instance created as an alias, **seedlink-test**.
+* :option:`--seedlink` to replace *seedlink* by another name, e.g. a seedlink instance created as an alias, **seedlink-test**.
 This would write into *$SEISCOMP_ROOT/var/run/seedlink-test/mseedfifo*.
-* ``--stdout`` to write to standard output and then redirect to any other location.
+* :option:`--stdout` to write to standard output and then redirect to any other location.

 .. _sec-msrtsimul-historic: